Curved Page Divider

 Privacy Settings Are Essential

 Privacy settings are a really simple yet vital step to being safer online.
-Phones, tablets, games consoles, and social media apps all have privacy controls that determine who can see your information or get in touch.
+The Cybersecurity and Infrastructure Security Agency (CISA) encourages families to regularly review privacy controls and online safety settings across apps and devices used by children.
+Phones, tablets, games consoles, and social media apps all have privacy controls that determine who can see your information or contact you.
 By keeping accounts private, you limit who can find you and stop unnecessary sharing of personal details.

-Parents should go through these settings with their children frequently, because apps are always changing what they do and what you're allowed to control.
+Parents should review these settings with their children regularly, because apps are constantly changing what they do and what you can control.
 Privacy choices you made before might be undone by updates or become less secure over time.

 The Risks of Location Sharing

 Location sharing is another big worry for online safety.
-Many apps gather and share your location data automatically, often without you really knowing.
+Many apps automatically gather and share your location data, often without you really knowing.

 Pictures, videos, social media posts, and apps can show where a child lives, goes to school, or spends a lot of time.
 Even a little bit of location information can be a risk if it’s out in the open.

 Switching off geolocation on social media and apps you don't need it for will help protect a child’s privacy.
-Parents should also explain to their children not to post their location in real time or give away details of their daily life and habits.
+Parents should also explain to their children not to post their location in real time or share details of their daily lives and habits.

 Teaching Children to Think Before Sharing